TuOfTimes/photo-website/_posts/2018-07-29-why-you-should-study-abroad-in-singapore.md

 title_caption: Hello
 ---

+I was fortunate enough to have the opportunity to study abroad during my second year of university.
+While selecting a foreign university to study at may sound like a tall task, it only took me a few minutes to decide that I wanted to go to Singapore.

-My parents earned their Masters degrees at the Nanyang Technological University in Singapore.
-I was born at the Singapore General Hospital in 1998, but I moved away before I was old enough to remember.
-Thus, when it came to deciding where to study abroad, my decision was easy.
-Singapore has a world-class education system, and my personal connection to the country was undeniable.
+My parents met in Singapore while pursuing theire Masters degrees, and I was born at the Singapore General Hospital in 1998.
+However, I have no recollection of the city, as I moved away when I was quite young.
+My personal connection to the city was very strong, and on top of that, the city boasted one of the best education systems in the world.

-After my semester there, I realize that Singapore is the perfect study abroad destination...
+After spending a semester in Singapore, I must say that the experience far exceeded my expectations.
+After speaking to friends who went on exchange elsewhere (mostly in Europe), it seems that Singapore is far superior.
+Here's why.

 ![MRT]({{ "/assets/img/hanoi.jpg" | absolute_url }}){:class="post-image"}

-A city and nation, Singapore is extremely small.
-While that can be a little boring, there are still countless things to do.
-The public transportation system is excellent and extremely affordable, so most locations are usually no more than half an hour away.
+Due to its history, Singapore has a habit of being brutally pragmatic - everything is done with a purpose and nothing is overlooked.
+As a result, the public transportation system is excellent and extremely affordable, and most locations are usually no more than half an hour away.
+By public transportation, one can explore the countryside, shop at Orchard Road, and people watch in the Downtown area.

 Everything in Singapore has a purpose.
 This brutally pragmatic mindset may take its toll on the local population, but it also creates an extremely efficient and clean city.
 The standard of living is extremely high...